micmejia/bible-dump/AMPC/Genesis/Gen 16.md

-And he [Ishmael] will be as a [^b]wild ass among men; his hand will be against every man and every man's hand against him, and he will live to the east _and_ on the borders of all his kinsmen.
+And he [Ishmael] will be as a wild ass among men; his hand will be against every man and every man's hand against him, and he will live to the east _and_ on the borders of all his kinsmen.